 You have been blogging for a while now.
 You think it is a bit too late to realize that your passion comes from writing wide varieties of subjects.
 “I should have started blogging earlier,” you may have thought to yourself.
 But you are also wondering whether you really are a blogger, a journalist, or but a frustrated writer.
-Don’t feel bad about it.
-Here I listed some of the key differences between a blogger and a journalist.
+Here are some of the key differences between a blogger and a journalist.

 Being a Journalist

 Of course, anyone can be a blogger but being a journalist involves taking Bachelors Degree in Journalism.
 A journalist works and writes for a company.
-He writes about recent news, may express his opinion in an editorial, may censor his own works before his editor reviews his, he may be a photojournalist or hire someone to be his photographer or cameraman.
+He writes about recent news, may express his opinion in an editorial, may censor his own works before his editor reviews his, may be a photojournalist or working with a photographer or cameraman.
 His company pays him for it.
-One of the pros of being a journalist is he gets to interview celebrities and powerful politicians.
-He might also have a chance to be seen on TV as a reporter or broadcaster.
+One of the pros of being a journalist is he gets to interview celebrities and powerful politicians (or is it really an advantage?).
+He might also get a chance to be seen on TV as a reporter or broadcaster.

 Some might ask “Can I be rich being a journalist?”
 The popular answer to this question is “no”.
 However, many might be surprised to learn that some journalists are making large amount of money for being one.
 You may check out the list of journalists having a net worth of at least $500,000 from here (opens in a new tab).
 As you may have noticed, most of them are working for television companies as presenters, weather forecasters, sports writers, or documentary filmmakers.
 Of course, not all journalists become TV presenters.
 Thus, not so many journalists become rich.

 It is interesting to note, however, that some journalists have turned into blogging.
-But what does it exactly mean to be a blogger?
+What does it exactly mean to be a blogger though?
 A blogger extends to what we may call as “Mr. Edibiz Wordsmith”.

 Introducing Mr. Edibiz Wordsmith!